14 Fun Things to Do in Santa Marta, Colombia

 1. Stroll Along the Foreshore

-The first thing on this list of fun things to do in Santa Marta is to take a stroll along the foreshore.
-There are many establishments you can stop for a drink or some food.
+Along the Santa Marta foreshore are many establishments you can stop for a drink or some food.
 Also, lots of vendors to sell you snacks, souvenirs, marijuana, and cocaine if you are so inclined.
 You can check out the beach (I would not swim in it) and have a drink at the bar on the jetty.
 The beach gets much quieter past the mariner.

 2. Wander Through Old Town

-From the foreshore cut inland though Bolivar Park and you will be in Santa Marta’s old town.
+From the foreshore, cut inland through Bolivar Park and you will be in Santa Marta’s old town.
 Not quite as impressive as Cartagena’s old town, but still nice to walk around.
 Sit in one of the plazas and people watch.

 Taganga, which was once a quiet little fishing town, now has more of a hippy backpacker vibe to it.
 It also turns into a bit of a party spot on the weekends.
 I’m not a hippy backpacker or a party goer, but I chose to live in Taganga anyway.
 It meant could go snorkeling and hiking every day if I wanted.
 Also, still only a short bus ride from the center of Santa Marta.
 My apartment was a little out of the village so I was able to hide out during the busy times.